You’ve studied your English verb conjugation.

 But I believe that you can do it!

-By focusing on native English content and memorization tools, you can master these verbs and use them like a native English speaker.
+By focusing on native English content and memorization tools, you can master these two important English words and use them like a native English speaker.
 Keep at it, and don’t give up!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.